gjbex/training-material/Python/Iterators/README.md

    `EventIter` constructor takes a list of event types, and a start time.
    It generates sequence of random type, start time and duration, until an event is generated that last later than the stop time.
+1. `people.py`: illustration of `itertools`'s `groupby`, and `operator`'s
+    `attrgetter` methods.
+Note that `groupby` does not reorder the original iterators element, but only groups consecutive elements that have the same key.
-2. `primes.py`: this script will generate the sequence of prime numbers until it is interupted.
+1. `primes.py`: this script will generate the sequence of prime numbers until it is interupted.
 The iterator is implemented by a function with a `yield` statement.
-3. `primes_itertools.py`: this script also generates a potentially infinite sequence of prime numbers, but it is implemented using the `count` function of the `itertools` module in Python's standard library, as well as the `filter` function.
+1. `primes_itertools.py`: this script also generates a potentially infinite sequence of prime numbers, but it is implemented using the `count` function of the `itertools` module in Python's standard library, as well as the `filter` function.